romanbelaire/notebook/README.md

-# Notebook — Production Desktop Edition
+# Notebook — Desktop Edition

-> Cross-platform, offline-first knowledge workspace for reading, chatting with, and organising research papers.
+> Offline-first knowledge workspace for reading, chatting with, and organising research papers.

 ---